 Documentation review is generally required in these situations:

-- The student has not had a formal plan, such as an IEP or 504 Plan, for at least four school months.
+- The student does not have a formal plan, such as an IEP or 504 Plan.

 - The student is requesting more than 100 percent extended time or other uncommon accommodations.

 - The student is requesting certain accommodations, such as 100 percent extended time or accommodations that require a one-to-one setting, and does not have current documentation on file at the school.

 - The student does not have a diagnosed disability.